 The most impressive part of the mansion is the huge colorful Italian imported ceramic floor that covers the living area.
 It shows the wealth of the leading tin mining families at the turn of the century.
 The floor must have cost a fortune!

-There is a beautiful open-air center pond, typical for this style of mansions.
-The open-air pond helps the air circulate, lets light in and cools down the house during the day.
+There is a beautiful open-air center pond, typical of this style of mansions.
+The open-air pond helps the air circulate, lets light in, and cools down the house during the day.
 In the past, they would collect rainwater in the pond, but today it is the home of lots of orange and white carp fish.